ITP-xStory/p5js-shaders/docs/getting-started-with-shaders-in-p5.md

 # Getting started with shaders in p5

-Let's look at a pared down example of a shader in a P5 sketch so we can begin to understand what's going on.
+Now that we know what a shader is and how it is different from how you write a p5 sketch, let's look at a simple example of a shader in p5, so we can start writing our own!

 We'll look at the p5.js code first.

 First we create a variable that will hold our shader in our p5 sketch.